kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## LEDcolor_off:
   Sets the color of the LED status bar, which indicates brightness levels of the light.
   * Red 800 and Blue Series only.
-No support on Black, or Red 500 devices.
+No support on Black, Red 500, or White devices.
   * This is not for effects.
   * Custom color sets:
     * Blue Series only.